Tim Daw studies the interaction between ecological and social aspects of

 - Links between coastal ecosystem services and poverty alleviation

-- Understanding the spatial behaviour of fishers and implications for marine protected areas
+- The spatial behaviour of fishers and implications for marine protected areas

-- The role of knowledge and perceptions in fisheries management, and approaches that engage with fishers' knowledge
+- The role of knowledge and perceptions in fisheries management

-Participatory Modelling Frameworks to Understand Wellbeing Trade-offs in Coastal Ecosystem Services
+Participatory Modelling Frameworks to Understand Wellbeing Trade-offs in Coastal Kenya (P-Mowtick)

-Tim Daw leads this project with Kate Brown, William Cheung (UEA School of Environment), Tim McClanahan (WCS), Garry Peterson (Stockholm Resilience Centre) and Sarah Coulthard (Univ Ulster) funded by NERC/ESRC/DfID ESPA programme.
-This is one of 23 'Framework' projects, funded to develop new methodologies to understand links between ecosystem services and poverty alleviation.
+Tim Daw led this project with Kate Brown, William Cheung (UEA School of Environment), Tim McClanahan (WCS), Garry Peterson (Stockholm Resilience Centre) and Sarah Coulthard (Univ Ulster) funded by NERC/ESRC/DfID ESPA programme.
+This was one of 23 'Framework' projects, funded to develop new methodologies to understand links between ecosystem services and poverty alleviation.

-The aim is to understand trade-offs in the wellbeing of poor coastal stakeholders in Kenya under different development and governance scenarios.
-The project applies a novel combination of ecosystem modelling, wellbeing analysis, stakeholder analysis, scenario planning and participatory approaches.
+The aim was to understand trade-offs in the wellbeing of poor coastal stakeholders in Kenya under different development and governance scenarios.
+The project applied a novel combination of ecosystem modelling, wellbeing analysis, stakeholder analysis, scenario planning and participatory approaches.

-This involves participatory research with fishers in Seychelles and Kenya to better understand the impact of marine protected areas on fisheries and local livelihoods.
-Co-investigators include, Josh Cinner (ARC Centre of Excellence in Coral Reef Studies, James Cook University, Australia), Jan Robinson (Seychelles Fishing Authority) and Andrew Wamukota and Joseph Maina (Wildlife Conservation Society, Coral Reef Research Project, Mombasa, Kenya).
+Tim led this Western Indian Ocean Marine Science Association (WIOMSA) which involved participatory research with fishers in Seychelles and Kenya to better understand the impact of marine protected areas on fisheries and local livelihoods.
+Co-investigators included, Josh Cinner (ARC Centre of Excellence in Coral Reef Studies, James Cook University, Australia), Jan Robinson (Seychelles Fishing Authority) and Andrew Wamukota and Joseph Maina (Wildlife Conservation Society, Coral Reef Research Project, Mombasa, Kenya).